silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/video-how-to-secure-your-instagram-account-with-cerby.md

 ---
-description: This video shows how to secure access to your Instagram account with authentication and verification methods managed by Cerby.
+description: "This video shows how to secure access to your Instagram account with authentication and verification methods managed by Cerby."
 intercom_id: 8789542
 ---